Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Non-Determinism in Graph Neural Networks

-Additionally, we perform the \gls{EWA} to examine whether external workloads can induce misclassification in a real-world network.
-As before, we run the Bayesian optimization method for 100 iterations, conducting 1,000 experiments per iteration, to determine the optimal attack matrix size $k \in \{1,000, 10,000\}$ for flipping classifications to the second most probable class.
-We then perform 1,000 repeated inferences to assess attack success, considering it successful if misclassification occurs at least 75\% of the time.
+Additionally, we performed \gls{EWA} to examine whether external workloads can induce misclassification in a real-world network.
+As before, we ran Bayesian optimization for 100 iterations (with 1000 experiments per iteration) to identify the optimal attack matrix size $k \in \{1000, 10000\}$ that flips classifications to the second most probable class.
+We then perform 1000 repeated inferences to assess the attack's success, considering it successful if misclassification occurs at least 75\% of the time.
 While this threshold is arbitrary, a reliable attack should consistently induce misclassification.
+We validate models and test unperturbed and adversarial inputs from \gls{FGSM}, \gls{PGD}, random, and targeted attacks (Section~\ref{sec:defs}).